The admission requirements for the Audiology doctoral program are provided in EO 1112, Article 2, Admissions. They are as follows:

 Applicants will need to create an account in the Centralized Application Service for Communication Science and Disorders (CSDCAS) as well as Cal State Apply in order to submit applications to our program.
 In order for your application to be reviewed, you will need to EXACTLY follow the steps outlined in the application guidelines document [pdf].

 Applicants must also submit their official transcripts.
 All mailed transcripts must be sealed and unopened to be accepted as official documents.
 If your university offers electronic transcripts, SJSU will also accept this method of delivery.
-Note: If you are a current SJSU undergraduate student, you are not required to submit SJSU transcripts with your application.
+Note: If you are a current SJSU undergraduate student, you are not required to submit SJSU transcripts with your Cal State Apply application, but you will be required to submit them to CSDCAS.
 Transcripts sent by mail should be sent to:

 Graduate Admissions and Program Evaluations